 - The Garmin Fenix 5x, on the other hand, increases its size to 51mm.

 All three watches offer the same features, although the Fenix 5x adds topographic map navigation along with other route-tracking options.
 The maximum range of each also varies slightly.
 The Garmin Elevate optical pulse sensor is present on all models and has become a basic feature in its own right.

 I'll start with the Fenix 5S, the smaller version.

-The design of the watch is cleaner than that of the Fenix 3 or Fenix 5/5x.
-The bezel of the watch is made of stainless steel, as in all models of the Fenix 5, but it has no screws on the front and the surface is smooth.
+The design of the watch is cleaner than the Fenix 3 or Fenix 5/5x.
+The watch bezel is stainless steel, as on all Fenix 5 models, but there are no screws on the front and the surface is smooth.
 The front is less "aggressive".

 There are two versions, with mineral glass and with sapphire glass.
 The version with mineral glass has a polished steel bezel, while the options with sapphire glass can be with the black bezel and black strap, gold with waterproof leather strap or gold with metal strap.
 And in the case of including these less common straps, a black strap will be included in the same box.